Skip to main content

 Do not assign any imported policies to groups until you have reviewed and applied the modifications documented in the sections below.

 • Granularity collisions.
 Stock baselines bundle dozens of settings per policy.
-When CMMC-specific changes are needed (banner text, lock screen timeout, removable-media control scoped to CUI), the modify-by-customization workflow blurs which settings came from Microsoft and which from you — a problem when an assessor asks "show me the baseline, then show me the deviations from it."
+When targeted changes are needed (banner text, lock screen timeout, removable-media control scoped to sensitive data), the modify-by-customization workflow blurs which settings came from Microsoft and which from you, a problem the moment anyone asks "show me the baseline, then show me the deviations from it."

 • Conflict reporting.
 Two baselines touching the same setting produce conflict in Intune, not override.
-A tenant with MS Security Baseline plus a CMMC overlay typically shows tens of conflicted settings per device — each one a discussion with the assessor.
+A tenant with MS Security Baseline plus an overlay typically shows tens of conflicted settings per device, each one a question you can't cleanly answer.

 2. Tattooing.
 Some CSP nodes are non-tattooing (un-assigning the policy removes the write); some tattoo (the write persists).
 This is per-CSP-node behavior, documented in the CSP reference.
 The Scenario: Shared PC Mode chapter is one extended example of why the distinction matters at audit time.